I have heard people say, “I hate my life.” Perhaps many of us have felt this way at some time. But what does this mean?

 There is “my life which I have made.”
 This is based on the choices we have made, the things we have done and left undone.
 This was Emily and Amelia being friends for each other and eventually Gracie and the others.

 Finally there is “my life which I have been given.”
 This is based on who we are deep inside.
 It is made of those things which will always be there regardless of the choices others make for us or we make for ourselves.
 This was Emily and Amelia before they even hatched.

 “My life which I have been given” is a wellspring of hope when we tap into it.
 This is who we are at our core whether we are free or confined, rich or poor, sick or healthy.
 It is who we are before people and circumstances begin to shape us or before we even begin to shape ourselves.
 This was what made Amelia need to be picked up and held.
 This was what made me need to pick her up and hold her too.

 Perhaps we are most content when “the life others have made for us” and “the life we have made for ourselves” work in harmony with “the life we have been given.”
 But that isn’t always possible.
 Nevertheless, we can help and encourage each other along the way.

 My Life With Gracie (and Emily and Amelia) helped me to think more deeply about the life I have been given.

-While I am still doing my best to post each Tuesday, Thursday, and Saturday, making new illustrations which will work better in print is taking some time!
+Making new illustrations which will work better in print is taking some time.
 Hopefully you can see a difference in this Illustration and the one from last Saturday.
-Meanwhile, every “Like,” “Follow,” and “Comment” is truly appreciated!
+Each post shares a glimpse into my journey as a writer and illustrator.
+Every “Like,” “Follow,” and “Comment” is truly appreciated!